pudly/schmopera-hugo/content/articles/crowded-flights.md

 youtube_url = ""

 +++
-Oh, fuck no, ladies.
-Fuck right off with this stupid shit.
+Oh, hell no, ladies.
+Outta here with this stupid shit.

 Yep, I'm riled up.
 I'm riled up about Sonya Yoncheva and Anna Netrebko, and how they in particular responded to baritone [Michael Volle](https://www.instagram.com/michaelvolleofficial/)'s recent Instagram posts about crowds.